angeloashmore/gatsby-plugin-local-search/README.md

 input.

 The files contain data identical to querying for `index` and `store` directly and will be saved in your site's `/public` folder.
-This functionality if very similar to `gatsby-source-filesystem`'s `publicURL` field.
+This functionality is very similar to `gatsby-source-filesystem`'s `publicURL` field.

 ## FlexSearch Options